Some links in this post may be affiliate links, meaning we earn a commission on any purchases you make using the link at no cost to you.

 - Do not have any preservatives – The ingredient list should be short and sweet like chickpeas/garbanzo beans, water, and maybe salt.
 Avoid ingredients that you can’t pronounce.

 - Have minimal or no salt – Most canned chickpeas do have added sodium, but there are also no-salt options.
-The amount ranges from less than around 90 mg (about 4% of recommended intake) to over 400 mg (up to 20%).
+The amount ranges from less than around 90 mg (about 4% of recommended intake) to over 400 mg (up to 20%) in cans that have salt.
 So, I recommend avoiding anything on the higher end.

 - Are organic (optional) – I try to buy organic when the cost isn’t too outrageous.
 I find that organic chickpeas are typically only 20 – 30 cents more than conventional.
 Something I can handle if I’m only buying a can or two.
 If I need more chickpeas than that, then I’m going dried anyway.